Careers

 PROBATION & PAROLE OFFICER

-GREAT FALLS PROBATION OFFICE
+BUTTE PROBATION OFFICE

 JOB OVERVIEW – This position, guided by the Department of Corrections (DOC) mission, plays a central role in managing the correctional population, promoting public safety and encouraging offenders to make positive life changing decisions for their future.
 To carry out this responsibility: